 The System Usability Scale (SUS) is a commonly used 10-item questionnaire used to evaluate the usability of a product or design.
+We recommend most users start with the SUSplus template.
 Read more in this SUS guide.
 You can also learn more about other standard usability measurements in our Running a Usability Test training course.

 The SUSplus app can be used to collect participant feedback by including it as a link from your UserTesting test.
 Benefits of using the SUSplus app include: